turquoise-hexagon/color/doc/color.rst

 description
 -----------
-colors edits colors passed to it as hex codes
+color edits colors passed to it as hex codes

 it allows for changing rgb values & overall brightness